Rachel A Grayson: MSc; CTA; UKCP Registered Psychotherapist and Counsellor.

 I work part of the week as a qualified solicitor.
 Although I keep these two professions completely separate, it is partly from my helping clients in law, that I decided to train and work alongside this in psychotherapy and counselling.

 My practice is set in a very modern, professional space, located a short walk from the city centre.
 I work with couples, individuals and Groups on a short term, or open-ended basis.
-I have worked within a variety of charitable organisations; universities, psycho-educational and leading bereavement groups.
+I do not work with counseling students.
+I have experience within a variety of charitable organisations; universities, psycho-educational and leading bereavement groups.

 I use my training in Transactional Analysis psychotherapy as a guide to work alongside you.
 I am interested in you - your patterns of relating to the world and others, and I would like to understand more of, what is your sense of self?